cparke123/cparke123/README.md

 - 👋 Hi, I’m @cparke123
 - 👀 I’m interested in ... learning how to code.
 - 🌱 I’m currently learning ...
 Anything.
-Specifying on JavaScript at the moment.
+Currently C++ and Python.
 - 💞️ I’m looking to collaborate on ...
 Anything basic.
 - 📫 How to reach me ...
 N/A
 - 😄 Pronouns: ...
 He/him/his